kenenisa/geberewAI/README.md

 - Node.js and npm installed on your development environment.
 - Access to the Geberew AI backend API (not included in this repository).

+### Description
+- `data.jsonl` is the data we generated to train our model
+- `gpt_llm_trainer.ipynb` is the notebook we used to experiment and develop our model
+- `Training on Google vertexAI.png` is a screenshot of our model being trained on GCP vertexAI

 ### Installation

 1. Clone this repository: